cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 Once the test is started, you can send records using our `ManualSources` and use the poll method of the `CollectingSink` to wait for the outputs.

-**Note**
-The outputs do not arrive immediately as the streaming pipeline is running in different threads.
+> **Note:** The outputs do not arrive immediately as the streaming pipeline is running in different threads.

 After running the test logic, `JobTester.stopTest()` is called to shut down all the manual sources and let the pipeline finish completely.
 Finally, you need to double check that no more output was received before the job completely shuts down as expected.